 Access BGSU | Access BGSU is a feature available to BGSU students and provides students with the ability to share important data such as grades, billing/payment information, financial aid awards, holds, and to do's with a designated proxy (parent, guardian, spouse, etc.).
 You choose what others can view trhough the enrollment link found on your MyBGSU Student Center.
 Log in to your MyBGSU Account > Student Center > Share My Information > Delegate Access To A New Contact > Read Terms and Conditions > I Accept. • You may grant access to financial aid information, billing information, and grades, along with “TO DO LIST” and “HOLDS.”

-Student Support Referral - The Office of Parent, Family and New Student Connections has established the Student Referral Form to identify students who need additional support.
+Student Support Referral - Parent and Family Connections has established the Student Referral Form to identify students who need additional support.
 Please complete the following form to initiate the referral process.
 We will contact referred students within one to two business days and will take action on all forms received.

 Form submissions are not monitored outside of normal business hours.
 If you have an immediate concern about the health and safety of a student, please contact the Campus Police at 419-372-2346.